-There are three methods of generating the system clock, two high oscillators and an externally supplied clock.
+There are five methods of generating the system clock, two high oscillators, two low oscillators and an externally supplied clock.
 The two high oscillators are the external crystal/ceramic oscillator and the external RC network.
-Selecting whether the low frequency or high oscillator is used as the system oscillator is implemented using the HLCLK bit in the CLKMOD register.
-The source clock for the high oscillator is chosen via configuration option.
-The frequency of the slow clock is also determined using the SLOWC0~SLOWC2 bits in the CLKMOD register.
+The two low oscillators are the fully integrated 32K_INT oscillator and the external 32768Hz oscillator.
+Selecting whether the low or high oscillator is used as the system oscillator is implemented using the HLCLK bit in the CLKMOD register.
+The source clock for the high and low oscillators is chosen via configuration options.
+The frequency of the slow oscillator is also determined using the SLOWC0~SLOWC2 bits in the CLKMOD register.